 Traidcraft – setup in 1979, they have a wealth of experience and knowledge in addressing the issues surrounding fair trade.
 Their resources are extensive and easily accessible; adapted for schools, churches and individuals.
 They include downloadable case studies, videos and leaflets, fact-sheets and much more.

 The Fairtrade Foundation – established in 1992 by a number of groups including Oxfam, Christian Aid and the National Federation of Women’s Institutes, its aim is to “deliver greater impact for producers, and engage even more of the UK public in shopping and campaigning for a better deal for farmers and workers in developing countries”.
 They have a separate site set up for Schools – full of teaching and learning resources, as well as information and guidance on how to become a Fair Trade School.

 Oxfam – you may already be familiar with the work of probably the world’s most well-known charity.
 But you may not have seen the excellent Education pages they have, which cover a huge range of relevant topics.

 Christian Aid – born out of collaboration between English and Irish church leaders in the 1940s, with the aim of helping European refugees post WWII.
-The resources pages offer a large range of activities and ideas to help raise awareness of global issues surrounding poverty.
+Their primary and secondary schools teaching resources offer a large range of activities and ideas to help raise awareness of global issues surrounding poverty.
 This includes lessons plans, activities for youth groups, as well as research and policy information.

 Save The Children – setup by two sisters in 1919, who saw the effect the war had had on children across Europe, the charity now works in over 120 countries and aims to help save children’s lives, fight for their rights and help them to fulfill their potential.